dleurs/rlcraft/README.md

-# Create an RLCraft server with GCP
+# Create a Minecraft RLCraft server with GCP

 In this guide, you will learn to create a RLCraft server for free using Google Cloud Platform (GCP).
 - How it can be for free ? <br/>